 - 1–2 cups frozen peas

-- Add onions and season lightly with salt, pepper, and red pepper flakes.
-Saute until softened.
-Add garlic and sauté for another minute.
-Add bay leaf, tomatoes, chicken broth, Italian seasoning blend and bring to a boil.
+- Heat oil in a large pot over medium-high heat until it’s shimmery.
+Add onions, carrots, and celery and saute until softened, about 4-5 minutes.
+Season lightly with salt, pepper, and red pepper flakes.
+Add garlic and tomato paste and sauté for another minute.
+Add broth, tomatoes, and Italian seasoning and bring to a boil.

-- Add all vegetables EXCEPT the peas.
+- Stir in the potatoes, green beans, and corn.
+(Don’t add the peas yet.)
 Reduce to a simmer (a low bubble).
-Season lightly with a bit more salt and pepper, but don’t go overboard since you can adjust the seasoning at the end.
-Cook and stir occasionally for 10-15 minutes, until the potatoes and carrots are tender (check by piercing with a fork).
+Season with a bit more salt and pepper, but don’t go overboard since you can adjust the seasoning at the end.
+Cook and stir occasionally for 15-20 minutes, until the potatoes and carrots are tender (check by piercing with a fork).

-- Top with fresh Parmesan cheese and serve with a good loaf of crusty bread.
+- Serving suggestion: Top with fresh Parmesan cheese and serve with a good loaf of crusty bread.

-Let soup thaw in refrigerator overnight.
-Warm on low on stovetop.
-You may need to add a little more water or broth as the vegetables tend to soak up the liquid once frozen.
+Prepare From Frozen: Let soup thaw using one of these safe thawing methods.
+Warm on low on stovetop or in a slow cooker.
+You may need to add a little more water or broth as the vegetables tend to soak up the liquid once it sits.